anjitha-0123/anjitha-0123/README.md

 # 💫 About Me:
-Enthusiastic Engineering pursuer who is ready to explore challenges and willing to learn and develop<br>technical as well as managerial skills and utilize them to my level best for the growth of the<br>organization.
+Aspiring full-stack and blockchain developer who is ready to explore challenges and willing to learn and develop<br>technical as well as managerial skills and utilize them to my level best for the growth of the<br>organization.

 ## 🌐 Socials: